 Capture the settlement agreement with ProofSnap before you sign.
 This creates a timestamped record of exactly what terms were offered, when, and by whom.
 If the terms change or your employer later disputes what was offered, you have proof.

-What evidence is worth in settlement negotiations:
+What your evidence is worth in settlement negotiations:

 Start capturing evidence now